bhas/HYF-exercises/javascript1/week1/lesson.md

 owner = 'Maria'
 ```
 3. Lets take the pizzas from the previous exercises, but this time try to store them all using two arrays: `pizzas` and `pizzaPrices` where the index of a pizza corresponds to the index of the prices.
-4. Log the menu as before but looking up the values in the arrays
+4. Log the menu as before but looking up the values in the arrays.
+(Hint: you can look up the name of a pizza like: `pizzas[order[0]]`)
 5. Let's add a price calculator.
 First lets store an order of 5 pizzas in a new array.
 Each order should just be the index of the pizza.
 6. Calculate the total price of an order by adding the prices of each individual pizza. i.e. the order `0, 1, 1, 2, 4` should add up to 560 DKK.
 Log the order and total price like below.
 Hmm, how can we write the total price with 2 decimals? 🤔❓
 <details>